Visiting Teacher Service

 Applications for home tuition in sign language should be made to the visiting teacher.

 Visiting teachers also monitor the child’s language development and communication skills and give information and advice to parents on pre-school and school placements.

 The visiting teacher works with the principal and other staff to plan and put in place suitable supports for your child at school.
 They can provide tuition with special emphasis on language development and monitor the educational progress of your child.

 Visiting teachers can refer children for assessment of low-vision aids and then train the children in their use.
 They help children develop tactile and other sensory skills and give advice on self-help skills and other skills needed for independent living.

-They provide instruction in Braille skills where necessary and give some instruction in mobility where appropriate.
+They provide support in the development of pre-Braille skills where necessary and give some instruction in mobility where appropriate.
 Teachers can also refer the child for further mobility instruction where required.
-You can read more about mobility training for visually impaired people here.

 Visiting teachers evaluate the acoustic environment for a deaf or hard-of-hearing child and help them manage audiology equipment.